X-mei/Forward-Proxy/progress_log.md

 - Added back log usauge in server code
 - Tried to optimize compile time, have most header files be included in the cpp files so less duplicate include occurs, but still messy.
 - PIMP seems like a good way to further handle the issue, but would need huge overhaul of code, not doing it right now.

+### 04/30/2022
+- CONNECT only works in container environment, others too.
+Might be weird issue with VirtualBox.
+- Docker containerized, need reorganize the files to make it cleaner.